 curtailed the curse of His absence by being present in

-some mysterious way, so that life can exist, and yet that life is not fully
+some mysterious way so life can exist, yet that life is only physically

 recreates a new heavens and a new earth, He will make it completely and